Before you ever chose what to believe, you were taught how to see...

 This is not literal sexual immorality, but illicit alliance.
 Kings and systems attach themselves to Babylon because she offers legitimacy, moral cover, and a sense of destiny apart from Jehovah.
 Power no longer feels corrupt when Babylon blesses it.
 Authority no longer feels hollow when she assigns meaning to it.

-They are described as drunk because Babylon does not persuade through raw argument, but through saturation.
-Her assumptions are absorbed repeatedly until discernment is dulled and resistance weakens.
+They are described as drunk because Babylon does not persuade by argument, but by impairing perception.
+Her ideas are taken in gradually, repeatedly, until clarity fades and sound judgment is dulled, even while confidence remains.
 What she offers feels normal, comforting, and unquestionable, leaving people disoriented to truth while convinced they see clearly.

-Babylon is called a mother because she does not rule by force.
-She nurtures allegiance.
-She gives rise to systems of belief, loyalty, and identity that feel natural and reassuring, even as they redirect devotion away from God.
+Babylon is called a mother because her influence begins early and feels normal.
+Like a mother shaping a child, she does not rule by force but by nurture, giving rise to systems of belief, loyalty, and identity that feel reassuring, even as they draw devotion away from God.

 She offers belonging apart from Jehovah by providing identity without submission.
 Humans are created to belong to God and to one another under His authority.
 Babylon replaces that arrangement with alternative communities and loyalties that feel meaningful while avoiding the obedience God asks from us.
 A sense of belonging remains.
 Allegiance shifts.